 LinkedIn account based marketing uses highly-targeted content to attract a very particular audience on the platform.
-Instead of focusing on a wide audience and hoping to lure in new customers like traditional lead generation methods.
+It facilitates focusing on a wide audience and hoping to lure in new customers like traditional lead generation methods.
 Moreover, ABM focuses on engaging a distinct committee of buyers or influencers within target business accounts, as shown in this case study.

 This is the case study of a SaaS business for customer contact platforms that targeted businesses in the US, EMEA, and APAC markets.
 The business shifted strategy to an account based marketing (ABM) approach for prospective enterprise accounts.
-And how in collaboration with 3Q Digital they achieved great results.
+In collaboration with 3Q Digital, they achieved great results.

 LinkedIn proved to be effective in account based marketing, with strong matching abilities for both brands and employee profiles.
-And 1st party data layers that increase the probability of reaching decision makers.
+Moreover, 1st party data layers increase the probability of reaching decision makers.
 In this instance, LinkedIn was able to achieve a higher match rate for ABM targets along with additional targeting capabilities.
-That enabled 3Q Digital to reach decision makers with a tailored messaging strategy.
+The new strategy enabled 3Q Digital to reach decision makers with a tailored messaging strategy.